-These changes would apply to Electranet's share of ISP projects approved through the regulatory process (after the date of commencement of the rule) plus any actionable ISP projects for which ElectraNet lodged a contingent project application with the AER after 1 September 2020 (but before the commencement date).
+These changes would apply to TransGrid's share of ISP projects approved through the regulatory process (after the date of commencement of the rule) plus any actionable ISP projects for which TransGrid lodged a contingent project application with the AER after 1 September 2020 (but before the commencement date).

-Prior to ElectraNet's submitting its rule change request to the AEMC, on 1 October 2020, the AEMC received a rule change request (also in the form of a participant derogation) from TransGrid in relation to the financeability of its ISP projects.
-The draft rule determination for the TransGrid rule change request can be found in a separate document specific to the TransGrid rule change request.
+On 23 October 2020, the AEMC received a further rule change request (also in the form of a participant derogation) from ElectraNet in relation to the financeability of its ISP projects.7 The draft rule determination for the ElectraNet rule change request can be found in a separate document specific to the ElectraNet rule change request.

-The rule change request is available on the AEMC's website.7
+The rule change request is available on the AEMC's website.8

-ElectraNet and TransGrid requested that their rule change requests be expedited on the grounds that each proposed rule is an "urgent rule" under the National Electricity Law (NEL).
+TransGrid and ElectraNet requested that their rule change requests be expedited on the grounds that each proposed rule is an "urgent rule" under the National Electricity Law (NEL).
 Having considered both requests, the Commission did not consider that the rule change requests meet the test for an "urgent rule" in the NEL.